neellad3110/risk-modelling-and-analysis-for-IT-systems-using-probabilistic-graph-rewriting-rules/README.md

 [comment]: # (You can add as many additional bullet points as necessary by adding an additional hyphon symbol '-' at the end of each list)

-Essential:
+### Essential:
+- **Foundational Literature and Tooling Review:** <br>
+    - Before developing a prototype, it is essential to build a strong foundational understanding of graph-based modeling and transformation within the context of software engineering.
+This includes a solid grasp of the MITRE ATT&CK framework for identifying and categorizing adversarial behaviors, as well as hands-on familiarity with graph rewriting tools such as GROOVE for pattern matching and rule application.
+Additionally, background knowledge of Continuous-Time Markov Decision Processes (CTMDPs) and probabilistic model checking—using tools like PRISM—is crucial for accurately simulating attack propagation and analyzing risk over time.
+These foundational elements are critical to effectively designing and implementing the proposed risk modeling system.

-- **Typed Attributed Multigraph (Business Graph):**
+- **Typed Attributed Multigraph Representation:**<br>
-  - The system must represent the IT infrastructure as a typed attributed multigraph, capturing users, assets, services, and their relations.
+    - The system must support modelling IT infrastructures as typed attributed multigraphs, including nodes (users, servers, devices, etc.), edges (relations), and attributes (e.g., has_access_to, owns, runs_on, alerts role).

-- **Machine-Readable Risk Rules:**
+- **Formal Rule Specification Language:**<br>
-  - Risk rules (vulnerability patterns, rates, outcomes) must be stored in a structured format (e.g., YAML, JSON, DSL).
+    - There must be a machine-readable format (e.g., YAML, JSON) for defining graph rewriting rules with vulnerability patterns, attack rates, and probabilistic outcomes.

-- **Pattern Matching Engine:**
-  - The system must support matching rule patterns (LHS) against the business graph to detect vulnerabilities.
+- **JSON to Groove Automation:**<br>
+    - An automated script which will generate Groove based notations for type graph, host graph and risk rules.
+The script should take consider all nodes, edges, relations, LHS pattern and RHS (outcomes) of risk rule will support Groove graph modeling syntax.

 - **Probabilistic Risk Analytics:**
-  - For each pattern match, the system must estimate risk using attack rates, outcome probabilities, and costs.
+  - For each pattern match, the system must estimate risk using attack rates per year, outcome probabilities of attack, and costs to company.

-- **MITRE ATT&CK Alignment:**
+- **MITRE ATT&CK:**
   - Risk rules must be grounded in real-world attack techniques (e.g., MITRE ATT&CK).

 - **Model Consistency Checking:**
   - The system must validate that the graph and rules are consistent and compatible for matching.

-Desirable:
+### Desirable:

-- **Graph Visualization:**
+- **Graph Visualization:**<br>
-  - Visual representation of the business graph and attack surface (e.g., using Neo4j, GraphML, or matplotlib).
+  - Visual representation of the business graph and attack surface (e.g., using, GROOVE, PlantUML) should be useful.

-- **Modular Rule Organization:**
+- **Modular Rule Organization:**<br>
-  - Rules organized by tactics/techniques or attack phases for easier management and extensibility.
+  - Rules should be organized by tactics/techniques or attack phases for easier management and extensibility.

-- **Scenario/What-if Analysis:**
-  - Ability to modify the business graph or rules and re-run risk analytics for comparative studies.
-- **Export to Model Checker:**
+- **Export/ Derive to Model Checker:**
-  - Ability to export the system model to tools like PRISM or STORM for formal CTMDP analysis.
+  - Ability to export/derive the system model to tools like PRISM or STORM for formal CTMDP analysis should be implemented.

-- **Automated Consistency Checking:**
-  - Automated checks for rule/graph schema mismatches and missing elements.
+- **Continuous-Time Markov Decision Process (CTMDP) Integration:**
+  - Formal semantics and simulation using CTMDP tools (e.g., PRISM, STORM) for advanced risk propagation analysis is desirable.

-Optional:
+### Optional:

+- **Use of NLP or LLMs for suggesting recovery or precautions:**
+  - After analysing attack patterns its outcomes LLMs can be used to generate some suggestions for recovery and necessary precautions.

-- **Interactive User Interface:**
+- **Interactive Dashboard:**
-  - Web or desktop UI for rule editing, graph manipulation, and results exploration.
-- **Integration with Live Data:**
-  - Ability to ingest real network/system data for graph construction.
-- **Semi-automatic Rule Extraction:**
-  - Use of LLMs or NLP to extract risk rules from policy or threat intelligence documents.
-- **Defense/Mitigation Modeling:**
-  - Incorporate defense rules (e.g., MFA, patching) and simulate their effect on risk.
+  - GUI dashboard could provide an interactive exploration of the business graph and risk analytics.

 - **OCL-like Constraints:**
-  - Support for expressing and enforcing advanced constraints on pattern matching.
+  - Support for expressing and enforcing may provide advanced constraints on pattern matching.
-- **Simulation Timeline Visualization:**
-  - Animated or time-based visualization of risk propagation and mitigations.

 ## Information about this repository
 This is the repository that you are going to use **individually** for developing your project.
 Please use the resources provided in the module to learn about **plagiarism** and how plagiarism awareness can foster your learning.